rstacruz/vimfiles/README.md

 $ make lock      # lock dependency versions into .bowerlock
 $ make install   # install from locked versions in .bowerlock
 ```

+Use `make lock` after doing bower updates.
+You'll then be able to see what's
+changed by inspecting the lockfile in `git diff`.

 <br>